sshark/thrillingbytes/Looking at A Monad Through An Example.md

 def add(a: Int, b: Int): Int = a + b   	// B
 ```

 Function (A) divide the first integer by the second integer.
 Function (B) adds 2 integer together.
 These 2 functions are pretty straight forward.
 Unlike function (B), a [total function](https://www.linkedin.com/advice/0/what-difference-between-partial-total-function-functional-2jine#:~:text=A%20total%20function%20is%20a,return%20another%20number%20as%20output), function (A) cannot compute when the second parameter is 0.
-If the parameters were `Float`, the function will return `Infinity`, but this is `Int`, it will throw an `java.lang.ArithmeticException` exception with the message `/ by zero`.
+If the parameter types were `Float`, the function will return `Infinity`, but this is `Int`, it will throw an `java.lang.ArithmeticException` exception with the message `/ by zero`.
 Function (A) must find a way to let its caller know it cannot provide an answer if the second parameter is zero.
 There are a few ways to notify the caller of the exception and fortunately, there is one better answer than all of them discussed here.

 Function (A) actual implementation is determined by the way the value and error are handled in each scenario.